Rahul detained during Cong protest against Sonia's questioning by ED | Politics

 The leaders of several parties also wrote to President Droupadi Murmu, seeking her intervention on the alleged misuse of probe agencies by the BJP-led Centre against its political opponents.

-Nineteen opposition MPs, including those from the TMC, the DMK, the CPI(M), the CPI, and the TRS, were suspended from the Rajya Sabha for the remaining days of the week, a day after four Congress MPs were suspended for the remainder of the session in the Lok Sabha.
+Nineteen opposition MPs, including those from the TMC, the DMK, the CPI(M), the CPI and the TRS, were suspended from Rajya Sabha for the remaining days of the week, a day after four Congress MPs were suspended for the remainder of the session in Lok Sabha.

 The Trinamool Congress (TMC) said the government can suspend its members from Parliament but ''cannot silence us''.
 The Mamata Banerjee-led party also said it is a ''deplorable situation'' when its MPs were suspended while trying to flag people's issues.